The first Sunday morning smorgas-bored of 2021…and I can’t say how many more are to follow…

 Sid: “Oh, it does.
 Look, the Cheveldayoff thing and Laine, we’re gonna hear a lot of the breaking rumors, he is not leaving Winnipeg, he is signing long term in Winnipeg, he is not being traded, he is not exploring those options.
 Of all the restricteds, that one is gonna get locked down guaranteed.”

 I’m with Sid, even though his numbers are a bit wonky (Laine has yet to score “45-plus” in a season).
 Puck Finn isn’t going anywhere.
+Not yet.

 Strange tweet from Scott Stinson of the National Post: “No one from outside Ontario would dare cheer for the Maple Leafs.
 The Raptors, though…” What rock has that dude been hiding under?
 When les Leafs make their annual pilgrimage to Western Canada, it’s like they’re the home team.
 Stinson might want to get out of the house more often.
 Or at least stay up late enough to turn on his TV and watch les Leafs when they’re playing in the colonies.